John Biebel: That Early Push

 conditions to distort the canvas's surface, drawing on paintings with ball point pens.
 As always, I want to remove the pristine and untouchable

-I've often felt a slight pressure that I should 'decide' if I'm a figurative or non-objective painter.
-I will never decide.
-I can't ever decide.
-The two
+I've often felt a slight pressure that I should 'decide' if I'm a figurative or non-objective (abstract) painter.
+I will never decide, or it might be better to

-worlds can be so different and yet they run into each other so often that I truly believe there is no dividing line.
-Of course some painting (for
+say that I can't ever decide.
+The two worlds can be so different and yet they run into each other so often that I truly believe there is no dividing

-instance) is most interested in exploring that area which explores just how far paint can be taken in it's expressive power on its own terms - and I
+line.
+Of course some painting is most interested in exploring just how far paint can be taken in it's expressive power on its own terms - and I

-painted at all (as my friend and artist Anastasia Odnoralov Kacedan said, 'Ingres would have loved cameras.'
+As my friend and artist Anastasia Odnoralov Kacedan said, 'Ingres would have loved cameras.'

 New England, and England: